 - Information about groups/employers running specific internship programmes or employability sessions on MyFuture.

 Other sources of support

-- If you are in receipt of a Gold Scholarship then you will have access to additional careers sessions throughout the year, organised through the Gold Scholarship team
+- If you receive a Gold Scholarship then you will have access to additional careers sessions throughout the year, organised through the Gold Scholarship team.

 The University has more advice on funding during an unpaid placement.
 See planning your finances for your placement year.

 There is also the Discretionary Internship Bursary for work experience taken outside of a normal placement year.
 Find out more about the Discretionary Internship Bursary.

 Employers and work experience

 There are several organisations that are committed to improving social mobility and wish to diversify their workforce.
 These organisations offer schemes to support those students and graduates from non-traditional backgrounds to gain work experience and also apply for specific graduate schemes.

 Some of these can be found by searching the opportunities tab in MyFuture using the keyword 'social mobility'.
 Or by choosing 'equality and diversity' as the type of opportunity.
 Go to MyFuture.